Licensed. Bonded.

 Check for complaints or discipline

-The ROC database also shows any formal complaints or disciplinary actions filed against the contractor.
+The ROC database shows any formal complaints or disciplinary actions filed against the contractor.
 A clean record matters.

 Request a certificate of insurance